On this page...

 - School-based enterprise registered with the Iowa Department of Education through an annual application and include the required standards in the curriculum for the students.

 College and Career Transition Counselors: The College and Career Transition Counselor (CCTC) project creates counselor positions to work directly through community colleges and partner high schools across Iowa.
 The Iowa Perkins State Plan provides the opportunity to use reserve funds for areas of need that directly connect to students in secondary and postsecondary arenas.
 Use of the reserve funds will help establish the CCTC positions across Iowa.
 Through the competitive application process, the CCTC Partnership steering committee will award small grants across the state to community colleges that partner with school districts in their service area.
-Each partnership will hire a CCTC whose main focus will be to work with students in grades 11 and 12 and as the first-year advisor at the community college for students from the partner school districts.
+Each partnership will hire a CCTC whose main focus will be to work with students in Grades 11–12 and as the first-year advisor at the community college for students from the partner school districts.
 View the College and Career Transition Counselor Toolkit for more information on this initiative.